Workshops

 Overview

 Foundation models have garnered significant attention from both research and industry communities.
 It holds profound potential for healthcare applications.
-These models, which can be trained using vast amounts of unlabeled data, including medical images, medical reports, and Electronic Medical Records (EMR), without requiring explicit data annotation, hold immense potential for healthcare AI.
+These models, which can be trained using vast amounts of unlabelled data, including medical images, medical reports, and Electronic Medical Records (EMR), without requiring explicit data annotation, hold immense potential for healthcare AI.
 Their ability to be trained with diverse data from multiple sources offers numerous benefits, including reduced reliance on data annotation for fine-tuning and the capacity for robust generalisation in real-world applications across various cohorts, ethnicities, and devices.
 This workshop aims to explore and advance the application of foundation models, especially multimodal foundation model including medical image, medical reports, genetic, etc. It will also look into foundation models from the lens of robustness, privacy preserving, explainable, federated, and distributed perspectives in healthcare.

 Website: FM4H